“Ask the FPRA” Webinar page

 Membership of the Federation is open to Residents’ Associations, Resident Management Companies (RMCs) Flat Management Companies, – where the lessees have purchased their freehold whether they self-manage or use an agent; Right to Manage Companies – where lessees have exercised the right to take over the management of the block, whether they self-manage or use an agent; and other groups of lessees and Commonhold Associations.

-Membership of the Federation is subject to an annual fee with a once only joining fee of £75.00.
-The annual fee depends on the number of flats or leasehold properties on the estate and the cost is per association not per flat and is typically less than £5 per flat per annum.
+Membership of the Federation is subject to an annual fee with a once only joining fee of £90 (£75.00 + VAT).
+The annual fee depends on the number of flats or leasehold properties on the estate and the cost is per association not per flat.
+From 1st September 2021, VAT has been applied, shown below:

 This organisation is run by a Committee of volunteers.
 The best way to contact us is by email and our administration office is open Monday to Friday mornings only (.